Definition of Academic Terminology

 2. At least an equivalent amount of work as required outlined in item 1 above for other academic activities as established by the institution including distance education, lab and lecture/lab, tutorial, seminar, independent study, thesis, studio, internships/practica, student teaching, clinical, physical education, discussion/quiz/recitation and other academic work leading to the award of credit hours.
 For face-to-face lecture classes, this shall equate to a minimum of 750 minutes of classroom contact, including final exams, per credit per semester.

-Belmont University offers courses and programs of various lengths throughout the year.
+Belmont University operates on the semester system.
+It offers courses and programs of throughout the year.
 These include fall and spring semesters, summer terms.
 In order that courses are identified clearly on official records, the academic calendar is divided into three terms: fall and spring semesters, and summer term of equal length.
 Specific dates are published in the academic calendar.

 A course or program is identified with one of these terms depending on the start date of the course.
 Any course or program that begins on or after the first date of each term and up through and including the last date of that term is said to belong to that term.
 This includes any part-of-term, which is designated as part of a published semester or term.
 The end date is not considered in designating the term.